TheFuZiOnZz/Research-Dashboard/World Politics/United States/2021-24 Joe Biden/2023- Weiss Special Counsel Investigation.md

 - The Weiss special counsel investigation is a investigation into Hunter Biden, the son of U.S. President Joe Biden in relation to alleged corruption, tax fraud and gun charges.
 ## Zlochevsky, Burisma Holdings & Hunter Biden
 - Burisma Holdings Limited was a holding company based in Kyiv, Ukraine for a group of energy exploration and production companies.
 It was registered in Limassol, Cyprus, until being dissolved in 2023.
 Burisma Holdings operated in the Ukrainian natural gas market since 2002.
 It was one of the largest private natural gas producers in Ukraine, until 2019.
 It was owned by Ukrainian oligarch Mykola Zlochevsky through his company Brociti Investments Limited.
-- In 2010-12, Viktor Pshonka, the Ukrainian prosecutor general at the time, began investigating Zlochevsky, over allegations of money laundering, tax evasion, and corruption during his time as Minister of Ecology and Natural Resources from July 2010 until April 2012.
+- In 2010-12, Viktor Pshonka, the Ukrainian Prosecutor General at the time, began investigating Zlochevsky, over allegations of money laundering, tax evasion, and corruption during his time as Minister of Ecology and Natural Resources from July 2010 until April 2012.
     - `The National Anti-Corruption Bureau of Ukraine (NABU) said an investigation was ongoing into permits granted by officials at the Ministry of Ecology for the use of natural resources to a string of companies managed by Burisma.`

       `But it said the period under investigation was 2010-2012, and noted that this was before the company hired Hunter Biden.`